liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

 `Guestbook` parameters are defined in the portlet, see the [Liferay MVC Learning Path article on Service Builder](/develop/learning-paths/mvc/-/knowledge_base/6-2/using-service-builder-to-generate-a-persistence-fr).
 For now, the only parameters you really need in this class are `guestbookId` and `name`.
-However, you'll need the rest later.
-It's simpler to add support for all of them now.
+Since, however, you'll need the rest later, it's simpler to add support for all of them now.

 You should also note the `toString` method in this class.
 Since all it does is return a guestbook's name, it's very simple, but very important.
 To render